FunctionLab/humanbase-docs/docs/modules.rst

 HumanBase applies community detection to find cohesive gene clusters from a provided gene list and a selected relevant tissue.
 Genes within a cluster share local network neighborhoods and together form a cohesive, specific functional module.
 Module detection enables systematic association of genes - even functionally uncharacterized genes - to specific processes and phenotypes represented in the detected modules.
 Functional modules are identified with tissue-specific networks, which predict gene interactions from massive data collections.
 Thus the discovered modules potentially capture higher-order tissue-specific function.

+Functional module detection is described in: Krishnan A*, Zhang R*, Yao V, Theesfeld CL, Wong AK, Tadych A, Volfovsky N, Packer A, Lash A, Troyanskaya OG.(2016) `Genome-wide prediction and functional characterization of the genetic basis of autism spectrum disorder <https://www.nature.com/articles/nn.4353>`_.
+Nature Neuroscience.

 Method
 ------
-The approach\ :sup:`1` is based on shared k-nearest-neighbors (SKNN) and the Louvain community-finding algorithm to cluster the user-selected tissue network into distinct modules of tightly connected genes.
+The approach is based on shared k-nearest-neighbors (SKNN) and the Louvain community-finding algorithm to cluster the user-selected tissue network into distinct modules of tightly connected genes.
 The SKNN-based strategy has the advantages of alleviating the effect of high-degree genes and accentuating local network structure by connecting genes that are likely to be functionally clustered together.

 This technique proceeds as follows:
   (i) First, we create a subset of the user-selected network containing only the user-provided genes and all the edges between them.
 Given the resulting graph G with V nodes (user-provided genes) and E edges, with each edge between genes i and j associated with a weight p\ :sub:`ij`,